 Probability and Consequence – their role in speaking anxiety

-As mentioned in my last post, people who stutter appear to have a lowered capacity to manage the speech mechanism, when their anxiety level goes above a certain threshold level.
-If we realise and accept that, we can start to look at what are the components that determine our level of anxiety.
-Well I am [...]
+As mentioned in my last post, people who stutter or stammer appear to have a lowered capacity to manage the speech mechanism, when their fear of speaking anxiety level goes above a certain threshold level.
+If we realise and accept that, we can start to look at what are the components that determine our level of speaking […]

 Read the full article →